aptible/www.aptible.com/content/posts/readme.md

 5. Paste the contents of `index.html` into the field and save.
 6. Back at the "Customize" page, at the bottom, click "Advanced options."
 7. Add the contents of the `custom.css` file.

+## Writings and Drafts
+1. Put works in progress into the drafts folder.
+To share them, add path to `.gitignore` prefixed with `!`, e.g. `!/drafts/some_post.md`.
+This negates the glob matching pattern.
+2. Commit w/ the draft, revise, publish to Tubmlr.
+3. Move the published draft to the `/posts` folder, prefixed with an 8-digit date stamp.

 ## Code Blocks and Syntax Highlighting
 In a post, to include a code block, turn on HTML editing and use: